jasonjac2/OneMoreWiki/Tools.md

 ## Analyze Data Sizes
-Generate a report, as a new page in this current section, showing how much disk space is consumed by OneNote notebooks, sections, and pages.
+Generate a report, as a new page in this current section, showing how much disk space is consumed by OneNote notebooks and their recycle bins, sections, and pages.
+Shows orphaned notebook backups that are no longer opened in OneNote.
+Shows the size of the OneNote internal cache.
 Shows a detailed breakdown of image sizes and file attachments embedded on pages along with an indication if the source of a file attachment no longer exists.

+Each OneNote notebook maintains its own recycle bin.
+This can be cleared from the OneNote History menu.

 _Note that the detailed page analysis, especially when done over all sections in a notebook, can take some time to generate and result in a very large report page._